tutorgen/hpit_services/README.md

 project directory and virtual environment are correct.
 * Python problems - Make sure that Python, Pip, and virtualenv are all compatible with each other.
 * Virtualenv problems - remember to activate your virtualenv when installing any python modules.
+* Enviornment Variable Problems - Remember to set the HPIT_ENV environment to map to the settings file.

 ## <a name="AdminToc"></a> The Adminstration Panel